-- + Addition of configurations. - & The stabilization of the sum. - greater-equal True if every component of self is at least that of other. - greater True if every component of self is at least that of other and the two configurations are not equal. - ~ The stabilized configuration. - less-equal True if every component of self is at most that of other. - less True if every component of self is at most that of other and the two configurations are not equal. - The recurrent element equivalent to the sum. - ^ Exponentiation for the -operator. - - The additive inverse of the configuration. - - Subtraction of configurations. - add_random() Add one grain of sand to a random nonsink vertex. - deg() The degree of the configuration. - dualize() The difference between the maximal stable configuration and the configuration. - $\bullet \ \ equivalent_recurrent(with_firing_vector = False) \ -- \ \ The \ \ equivalent \ \ recurrent \ configuration.$ - equivalent_superstable(with_firing_vector=False) The equivalent superstable configuration. - fire_script(sigma) Fire the script sigma, i.e., fire each vertex the indicated number of times. - fire_unstable() Fire all unstable vertices. - fire_vertex(v) Fire the vertex v. - is_recurrent() True if the configuration is recurrent. - is stable() True if stable. - is_superstable() True if config is superstable. - is_symmetric(orbits) Is the configuration constant over the vertices in each sublist of orbits? - order() The order of the recurrent element equivalent to config. - sandpile() The configuration's underlying sandpile. - show(sink=True,colors=True,heights=False,directed=None,kwds) Show the configuration. - stabilize(with_firing_vector=False) The stabilized configuration.
-Optionally returns the corresponding firing vector. - support() Keys of the nonzero values of the dictionary. - unstable() List of the unstable vertices. - values() The values of the configuration as a list.
+- + Addition of configurations.

+- & The stabilization of the sum.

+- ~ The stabilized configuration.

+- less-equal True if every component of self is at most that of other.

+- less True if every component of self is at most that of other and the two configurations are not equal.

+- The recurrent element equivalent to the sum.

+- ^ Exponentiation for -operator.

+- - The additive inverse of the configuration. - - Subtraction of configurations. - add_random() Add one grain of sand to a random nonsink vertex. - deg() The degree of the configuration. - dualize() The difference between the maximal stable configuration and the configuration. - equivalent_recurrent(with_firing_vector) The equivalent recurrent configuration equivalent. - $\bullet \ \ equivalent_superstable(with_firing_vector) \ -- \ \ The \ \ equivalent \ superstable \ configuration.$ - fire_script(sigma) Fire the script sigma, i.e., fire each vertex the indicated number of times. - $firing_vector(S, D, E)$ Firing vector from divisor D to divisor E. - fire_unstable() Fire all unstable vertices. - $fire_vertex(v)$ Fire the vertex v. - is_recurrent() True if the configuration is recurrent. - is_stable() True stable. - is_superstable() True if config is superstable. - is_symmetric(orbits) Is the configuration are constant over the vertices in each sublist of orbits? - order() The order of the recurrent element equivalent to config. - stabilize(with_firing_vector) The stabilized configuration and optionally returns the corresponding firing vector. - support() Keys of the nonzero values of the dictionary. - unstable() List of the unstable vertices. - values() The values of the configuration as a list.

-Complete descriptions of SandpileConfig methods.
+Complete descriptions of Config methods. +